microsoft/go/eng/README.opensslcrypto.md

 ### No code changes required

-The Go crypto package implemented using OpenSSL does not require any code change to be used.
-Enable it as previously described, and the runtime will automatically switch to using OpenSSL.
+Applications requiring FIPS-compliance don't require any code change to activate FIPS compatibility mode.
+The Go runtime will favor OpenSSL crypto primitives over Go standard library when the application is FIPS-enabled.

-### Supported OpenSSL versions
+### Multiple OpenSSL versions allowed

-We provide first-class support for OpenSSL v1.1.1, yet we will also run all tests against v1.0.2 and v1.1.1.

-Support for OpenSSL v3.0.0 is in process.
+OpenSSL does not maintain ABI compatibility between different releases, even if only the patch version is increased.
+The Go crypto package has support for multiple OpenSSL versions, yet each version has a different set of guarantees:

+- Guaranteed to work: OpenSSL 1.1.1.
+The Microsoft CI builds and tests official releases.
+- Guaranteed to build: OpenSSL 1.0.1.
+The Microsoft CI builds official releases, but automated tests are not run so it may not produce working build.
+- No Guarantees: OpenSSL 1.1.0 and 3.0.
+The Microsoft CI does not build nor test these versions, so they may or may not work.

+Version not listed above are not supported at all.

 ### Dynamic OpenSSL linking